-RADS 2471 Clinical Education III (Externship) (4) (Last year's course prefix/number RAD 248)
+RADS 2471 Clinical Education III (Externship) (4) (Former course prefix/number RAD 248)

 Prerequisite: Minimum grade of "C" or better in all previous Radiologic Sciences courses.
 This course is a continuation of Radiologic Sciences 2670.
 This externship will also include a Registry review.
 (40 Lab.)